gyliu1991/gyliu1991.github.io/_pages/about.md

 What’s New
 ====

+[3/2026] I was invited to serve as a Technical Program Committee member for IWCMC 2026.

 [12/2025] I was elected as a member of the technical committee on Artificial Intelligence and Security, Chinese Association for Artificial Intelligence (CAAI).

 [11/2025] Our paper “Breaking the Boundary Barrier: Robust Model Fingerprinting via Unlearnable Examples in Model-Parameter Space” got accepted in [ACM KDD](https://openreview.net/forum?id=L7bC0l9C0K) !